replit/play/README.md

 Python Play was also designed with a custom Repl.it IDE in mind (coming soon), one that significantly lowers the usability problems of programming (installing the language, using a text editor, using the terminal, running programs, showing which commands are available, etc).

-While the learning curve for Python and Python Play are still far from ideal for new programmers, we still think Python Play provides a great way for new programmers to start programming with graphics.
+While the learning curves for Python and Python Play are still far from ideal for new programmers, we still think Python Play provides a great way for new programmers to start programming with graphics.

 <3